Conservation laws with discontinuous flux function on networks: a splitting algorithm: Numerical Simulation

 In particular, the flux value for the first incoming road needs to be adjusted from $0.4$ to $0.5$ in the splitting algorithm, while on the second road it is adjusted as usual from $0.1$ to $0.35=0.1+\alpha$.
 Note that due to the high velocity on the first incoming road we evaluate the error at $t=0.5$. \end{enumerate}

 Considering the $L^1$ errors in table \ref{Convergence_Net_Ex2} similar observations as in the 1-to-2 case can be made.
 The splitting algorithm performs best and has the lowest computational costs.
-In the first example the solution of the splitting algorithm coincides with the regularized approach as the flows are equal at the junction due to the active demand.
+In the first example the solution of the splitting algorithm coincides with the regularized approach as the flows are equal at the junction due to the active demand, \rv{see second column of the splitting algorithm and first one of the regularized approach in table \ref{Convergence_Net_Ex2}}.
 Nevertheless, in the second example the splitting algorithm performs much better for the same CFL constant.
 In addition, the regularization parameter needs to be even smaller than 0.01 to reach the precision of the faster splitting algorithm.

 For $\lambda=0.1$ and $\Delta x=0.01$ the approximate solutions and the exact solution of the second example are displayed in figure \ref{fig:2to1}.
-In particular, on the first incoming road the splitting algorithm approximates the solution much better.
-On the other roads the approximate solutions are very similar.
+In particular, on the first incoming road the splitting algorithm approximates the solution much better. \rv{For the considered resolution the difference between the exact solution and its approximation by the splitting algorithm is not visible on the first road.} On the other roads the approximate solutions are very similar.
 Here, we zoomed in to display the differences to the exact solution.